guhuajun/grafana-awssms/README.md

 # grafana-awssms
 A django project for sending grafana alert via AWS SMS.

+## Archive Notes

+We have better choices these days, starlette is my new toy~ So archive this one~

 ## Preparation

 * Running grafana behind nginx by following http://docs.grafana.org/installation/behind_proxy/